Ardook/noor/docs/index.md

 #### Noor
 Noor is an experimental CUDA/GPU Monte-Carlo pathtracer.
 It started (Noor 1.0) as part of a final class project (real-time Whitted raytracer) in 2009 and was recently resurrected as a pathtracer to assist me (I am dyslexic) in learning and reinforcing the ideas and the topics covered in the PBRT book.
-Although Noor, in its current state, is a powerful renderer, it's still an experimental one and it's a work in progress.
-I keep breaking, fixing, and rewriting its code on a daily basis.
+Noor is not yet ready to be  released but I've made the source code available to the public.
+I'll keep breaking, fixing, and rewriting it on a daily basis.
 So please keep that in mind if you decide to download the [source code.](https://github.com/Ardook/noor)

 #### Development environment:
 * Windows 10 64 bit